-- ERMD officials will: - determine environmentally appropriate access points for vehicles and equipment - identify environmentally sensitive areas to be kept free of people, vehicles and equipment - assist MCM with animal management - Metro police will coordinate overall security management of the site - City Law Enforcement will be responsible for crowd management and control. - Traffic Services will manage roads, parking areas, access points and emergency vehicles - Disaster Risk Management officials will coordinate the SOCC, equipment, reinforcements, supplies (incl. food) and media, and will supply a media liaison to the SOCC. - Solid waste will provide heavy moving equipment, as well as carcass removal as per Stranding Category 4 in the event that the rescue is unsuccessful.
+- ERMD officials will: - o determine environmentally appropriate access points for vehicles and equipment - o identify environmentally sensitive areas to be kept free of people, vehicles and equipment - o assist DEA Oceans and Coasts with animal management - Metro police will coordinate overall security management of the site - City Law Enforcement will be responsible for crowd management and control. - · Traffic Services will manage roads, parking areas, access points and emergency vehicles - Disaster Risk Management officials will coordinate the SOCC, equipment, reinforcements, supplies (incl. food) and media, and will supply a media liaison to the SOCC. - Disaster Risk Management to provide a central SOCC gazebo on the beach.
+The SOCC to work out of this central space and act as a central coordination point.
+DRM to source and provide as part of their material provision list. - Everyone involved in the stranding emergency will wear a vest identifying them as part of the team, and SOCC decision makers will wear separate coloured vests identifying them as such.
+The DEA Incident Controller must be individually identifiable.
+Any individual without a vest will be removed from the rescue and cordon area.
+DRM to source and provide as part of their material provision list - Solid Waste will provide the required plant and equipment and where necessary will call on Specialised Technical Services for assistance as and when needed - Solid Waste will coordinate carcass removal as per Stranding Category 4 in the event that the rescue is unsuccessful.

-3.5 Crowd Management and Control
+1.5.5.
+Crowd Management and Control

-- The SOCC will nominate a single official to co-ordinate regular communication updates to the public - Only this official will communicate to the public beyond standard crowd control needs. - All members of the public will be managed in a cordial and informative manner - The area around the animals will be strictly controlled and kept free of unauthorised people - All environmentally sensitive areas will be kept free of the public at all times. - Unleashed dogs that are found to be in the area will be considered stray and will be impounded - Where volunteers are asked to assist, this will be done so in accordance with the national policy and a City or MCM official will be allocated to each volunteer group.
+- The SOCC will nominate a single official to co-ordinate regular communication updates to the public - Only this official will communicate to the public beyond standard crowd control needs. - All members of the public will be managed in a cordial and informative manner - The area around the animals will be strictly controlled and kept free of unauthorised people - All environmentally sensitive areas will be kept free of the public at all times. - Unleashed dogs that are found to be in the area will be considered stray and will be impounded

+Where volunteers are asked to assist, this will be done so in accordance with the national policy and a City or DEA Oceans and Coasts official will be allocated to each volunteer group.

-3.6 Traffic Management
+1.5.6.
+Traffic Management

-- Traffic services will close all roads leading directly to the area - All roads leading to the area will be kept free of cars to allow heavy equipment and emergency vehicles access - Only official vehicles, and personal vehicles used by City officials responding in their official capacity, will be allowed access.
+- Traffic services will close all roads leading directly to the area - All roads leading to the area will be kept free of cars to allow heavy equipment and emergency vehicles access - Only official vehicles, and personal vehicles used by City officials responding in their official capacity, will be allowed access. - Heavy Vehicle routes: it is important for communication lines to be open with each driver and for traffic control to actively communicate with the drivers to ensure the shortest and quickest travel route followed